ray-project/ray/doc/source/ray-core/handling-dependencies.rst

 One frequent problem when running on a cluster is that Ray expects these "dependencies" to exist on each Ray node.
 If these are not present, you may run into issues such as ``ModuleNotFoundError``, ``FileNotFoundError`` and so on.

-To address this problem, you can either prepare your dependencies on the cluster in advance using the Ray cluster launcher, or use Ray's :ref:`runtime environments<runtime-environments>`.
+To address this problem, you can (1) prepare your dependencies on the cluster in advance using the Ray cluster launcher, or (2) use Ray's :ref:`runtime environments<runtime-environments>` to install them on the fly.

+For production usage or non-changing environments, we recommend using the first approach and installing your dependencies into a container image.
+For dynamic environments (e.g. for development and experimentation), we recommend using runtime environments.

 Concepts